nmaokafor/starWars/README.md

 As with every generic api, there were some unforseen issues.
 The most notable being that the Wookie collection returns a string value, which when converted to JSON is **invalid**.
 The invalid part of the string text is a field which refers to `null`.
 As a first line of solution, this was handled using a global replace for the `whhuanan` value and no recursive call.

+I should also mention that for a larger api collection, recursively calling the endpoint is not the best course of action because the collection could be very large and this could take a really long time.
+It could also slow down the application and UX.
+However, for the purpose of this assignment, I chose to do this.

 # Getting Started with this Application

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).